-- T2 prostate cancers are those that can felt (palpated) on physical examination of the prostate gland (on digital rectal exam) or that can be visualized with imaging studies such as ultrasound, X-ray, or related studies.
+- T2 prostate cancers are those that can be felt (palpated) on physical examination of the prostate gland (on the digital rectal exam) or that can be visualized with imaging studies such as ultrasound, X-ray, or related studies.
 The prostate gland is comprised of two halves or lobes.
 The extent of involvement of those lobes is described here.

-- T2b means the cancer involves more than half of one lobe but does not involve the other lobe of the prostate.
+- T2b means cancer involves more than half of one lobe but does not involve the other lobe of the prostate.

 - T3 prostate cancers have grown to the extent that the tumor extends outside of the prostate gland.
 Adjacent tissues, including the capsule around the prostate gland, the seminal vesicles, as well as the bladder neck, may be involved in T3 tumors.

-- T3a means that the cancer has extended beyond the capsule (the outer edge) of the prostate gland but not into the seminal vesicles.
+- T3a means that cancer has extended beyond the capsule (the outer edge) of the prostate gland but not into the seminal vesicles.

 - T4 prostate cancers have spread outside of the prostate gland and have invaded adjacent tissues or organs.
 This may be determined by examination, biopsy, or imaging studies.
-T4 prostate cancer may involve the pelvic floor muscles, the urethral sphincter, the bladder itself, the rectum, or the levator muscles or the pelvic wall.
+T4 prostate cancer may involve the pelvic floor muscles, the urethral sphincter, the bladder itself, the rectum, or the levator muscles, or the pelvic wall.
 T4 tumors have become fixed to or invaded adjacent structures other than the seminal vesicles.

 What are the treatment options for prostate cancer?

 Treatment options for prostate cancer are many, and while this is an advantage in that prostate cancer is such a common disease in men, it can also be a cause of great confusion.
 The following overview presents some information about these options, but it is not a complete explanation of any of these.
-You can find more information on treatment options in the NCCN Clinical Practice Guideline for Patients on Prostate Cancer for 2017 and the Physician Data Query (PDQ) web site of the National Cancer Institute, as well as information from the American Urological Association, and the American Cancer Society.
+You can find more information on treatment options in the NCCN Clinical Practice Guideline for Patients on Prostate Cancer for 2017 and the Physician Data Query (PDQ) website of the National Cancer Institute, as well as information from the American Urological Association, and the American Cancer Society.

 Conventional medical treatment options for prostate cancer include the following (see our in-depth articles for each of the treatments below for more detail):